asifrahman2003/asifrahman2003/README.md

 I am Asif.
 I love music. and code is interesting.

 ```
-- BSc in Computer Science Senior at University of Arizona.
+- BSc in Computer Science at University of Arizona.
 - I’m currently working on Summer projects and Research projects.
 - I’m currently learning and working about AI in Medical Applications.
 - reach me @: asifrahman@arizona.edu